Love Songs (Destiny's Child album)

 Love Songs is the third compilation album by American R&B girl group Destiny's Child, released on January 25, 2013 through Columbia Records.
 The album differs from their first two compilations in that it features mostly album-only selections as well as the newly recorded song "Nuclear", the first original song from Destiny's Child since the group disbanded in 2005.
-The album cover is based on the single artwork from the band's 2004 single "Lose My Breath".
+The album cover is based on the single artwork from the group's 2004 single "Lose My Breath".

 Development

 Destiny's Child was formed in Houston, Texas in 1990, and its final line-up consisting of Beyoncé Knowles, Kelly Rowland and Michelle Williams dismantled in 2005.
 Their reunion was rumored over the years.
 In July 2012, Mathew Knowles, Beyoncé's father and the group's manager, confirmed that Destiny's Child still have their joint venture with Sony Music and would be releasing two "records with new material".
 The first was Playlist: The Very Best of Destiny's Child, which was released in October 2012.
 Knowles announced via her official website on January 10, 2013, that a compilation featuring new music entitled Love Songs, which would be the group's first album in over eight years, would be released.
 She posted its official artwork, "I am so proud to announce the first original Destiny's Child music in eight years."
 It contains one new song entitled "Nuclear", which was produced by Pharrell Williams.

 Apart from "Nuclear", the rest of the album consists of assorted previously recorded music, which Knowles, Rowland and Williams handpicked.
 Williams said that Love Songs was made "for the fans", and told MTV News about recording the "Nuclear" track, "It was a bunch of fun.
 It was just picking up right where we left off.
 The harmonies and just us stacking [vocals] ...
 Beyoncé laid hers first, then I'd go and lay another note to the bottom, and I'm like, 'Wow, this is dope.'
 I literally got goose bumps."
 In an interview with German web show MalcolmMusic, commenting her contribution to the song as a songwriter, Michelle Williams revealed that Pharrell had already written the verses for Rowland and Knowles, and that Knowles urged Michelle to write her own bridge.